 Dr Sushil Kumar, honorary secretary, IMA Darbhanga, told IMT, “We have got huge support from doctors and clinics across the state and the city as almost every doctor thinks that this Act needs amendment, we think that its clauses are not practical.
 Almost 150 doctors from our city (Darbhanga) will be attending the Rally on 30th April.”

-Dr Hari Damodar Singh, assistant professor of anaesthesia, Darbhanga Medical College and Hospital, Laheriasarai, Darbhanga, told IMT, “I will be attending the Rally.
+Dr Hari Damodar Singh, assistant professor of anaesthesia, Darbhanga Medical College and Hospital and Healthcare industry, Laheriasarai, Darbhanga, told IMT, “I will be attending the Rally.
 The government has adopted this Act as the same from the Centre.
 This Act is for the registration of clinics and hospitals not doctors.
 Before implementing this Act, the government should have checked its local socio-economy standards.
 All the corporate hospitals and small private clinics come under this Act, which is practically not acceptable, they both have got different standards and even different class of patients visit them.”

 “Some one who is from a small family background can not afford Class I treatment in a corporate hospital and similarly some body who is running a small hospital can not fulfil all the conditions that has been mentioned in the Act.